 The Morgan Silver Dollar

-My dad was an avid coin collector and like most collectors he could not afford the precious, rare or gold coins but he could afford the Morgan Silver Dollar.
+My dad was an avid coin collector and like many collectors he could not afford the precious, rare or gold coins but he could afford the Morgan Silver Dollar.
 Dad had about 100 Morgan's and as a child I would watch him examine them with his large oak-handled magnifying glass.
 He would love the feel of the Morgan, the size and even the sound, yes the Morgan Silver Dollar has a great sound when flicked into the air or slid across a table, or spun.
 His enthusiasm has rubbed off on me and although I only have a handful of them they still have the ability to light up my eyes.

 The origin of the American Silver Dollar